SAS survival guide leadership manual

 4. Working in a group.

 The key to leadership, identify the strengths of your team members.
 Nominate the roles each is to undertake.
 The more well defined the more efficient the project will run.
 Drop the unfit…? this I’m not so sure can be applied to leadership. it is our role to develop others.
 Find their abilities, support and mentor.
+Remember you do not have to have all the skills, an incomplete leader knows how to build a team around them to complement their skills.

-Ensure everyone is familiar with the equipment” making sure everyone is trained and has the skills they will need to complete the tasks given is vital.
+Ensure everyone is familiar with the equipment” Making sure everyone is trained and has the skills they will need to complete the tasks given is vital.

 5. Research

 Saving the best advice until last.
-It is essential to develop not only an in depth knowledge of your field.
+It is essential to develop not only an in-depth knowledge of your field.
 But also your team.
 The better you know people the better you can support them to achieve your desired outcomes.

 SAS Survival Guide: a leadership manual

-So as a Leadership manual the SAS survival guide is not far off the mark.
 Do you have an idea for a book that could be an unexpected source of leadership advice?

 1. I like the way you have adapted the survival guide to a guide for school leaders.
 I think the “rules” pretty well apply to life in general, but specifically to a teaching career.
 Thanks for sharing so creatively.